hari4274/odoo_db_manager/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or support, open an issue or contact [your-username] on GitHub.
+For questions or support, open an issue or contact [Hariprasath](https://www.linkedin.com/in/hari4274).

 ---